ShubhamPandeyy/CAQH-work-history-verify/README.md

 ### 2. Advanced Data Input & Control ✍️
 Data entry is designed to be flexible and forgiving, accommodating both visual and manual input styles.

-*   **Bidirectional Sync**: Selections made on the visual timeline instantly generate corresponding date range textboxes below.
+*   **Bidirectional Sync**: Selections on the visual timeline instantly generate corresponding date range textboxes below.
 *   **Direct Manual Entry**: Users can type dates directly into the input fields (`MM/YYYY` or `MM/YYYY - MM/YYYY`).
 Validated entries will immediately update the visual timeline.
 *   **Input Assistance**:
     *   **Smart Formatting**: The app helps guide users by auto-inserting `/` and ` - ` separators where appropriate.